revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 I fear that when I fought it all it learned was how destructive dyvares could be and it is making more Limitations to my side (old order, must follow rules restrictions, bound not to interfere) No restrictions on this foe
+You can stop them, many dyvares, all potential to cause great harm and devastation, allies among them, help has arrived one day you must find them.
+Remain wary, rule governing what creates a dyvare